What is Spanking?

 Do you remember the last time you got a “Whopping” in your ass?
 You probably got upset with your Mum or Dad.

 Well, parenthood is a hard job.
-From the happiness and thrill of finally holding your baby, to the frustration and the angry face of disapproval of your child’s misbehavior.
+From the happiness and thrill of finally holding your baby to the frustration and angry expression of disapproval of your child’s misbehavior.

-Every child is different in attitude and character.
-But at some point, they all tend to go array and misbehave.
+Every child is different in attitude and character, but at some point, they all tend to behave badly and misbehave.

-Parents in their best and right sense of morality, must correct that child, and as such, they all employ different methods and approaches in correcting the behavioral pattern of a child.
+Parents, in their best and right sense of morality, must correct that child, and as such, they all employ different methods and approaches in correcting a child’s behavioral pattern.

 One of the top methods is Spanking!
 Spanking is actually a common form of corporal punishment.